WenkeHuang/Encyclopedia-of-Artificial-Intelligence/Paper/Federated Learning/NeurIPS/NeurIPS_19.md

 ### Problems

 - Introducing “noise” in the training process (inputs, parameters, or outputs) makes it difficult to guarantee whether any particular data point was used to train the model.
 While this noise ensures $\epsilon$-differential privacy for the data point, **it can degrade the accuracy of model predictions.**
-- There exists a large body ofwork on domain adaptation in non-FL systems.
+- There exists a large body of work on domain adaptation in non-FL systems.
 In domain adaptation, a model trained over a data set from a source domain is further refined to adapt to a data set from a different target domain.

 ### Idea